gewarren/docs/docs/fsharp/tour.md

 However, there are two key things to keep in mind when doing so:

-1. A struct DU cannot be recursively-defined.
+1. A struct DU cannot be recursively defined.
 2. A struct DU must have unique names for each of its cases.

 Failure to follow the above will result in a compilation error.